limxingzhi/raycast-url-shortcut/README.md

 ## Overview

 This extension lets you search through your predefined URL shortcuts using fuzzy matching.
-Once you select a shortcut, it can either:
+It has two main commands.

-- **Sync**: Access your URL data via a sync endpoint.
+- **Sync**: Update your local storage with the latest redirections.
 - **Redirect**: Redirect to the target URL using a redirect endpoint, which must end with `?k=`.

+You can chose to use the local value by unchecking the `Use 302 Redirection` checkbox, this opens the link stored locally directly.

 ## Requirements